-Dogs may look a little goofy when they're loping around, but they're more intelligent than some people think.
+Dogs may look a little goofy when they're loping around, but they're more astute than some people think.

-"They have an amazing ability to learn information," Rudolph said, noting that the 300 million sensory receptor sites they carry in their noses far outnumber our 6 million.
+"They have an amazing ability to learn information," Rudolph said, noting that the 300 million sensory receptor sites they carry in their noses easily eclipse our 6 million.

-Dogs can also determine what a person has just eaten by licking the person's hand.
-And they can hear sounds so subtle that we're oblivious to them.
+Dogs can also determine what a person has just eaten by licking the person's hand, and they can hear sounds so subtle that we're oblivious to them.